Natalia-Gordon/AI.Course/Hackathon/readme.md

 ## 👥 Acknowledgments

-This project was developed as part of an AI course, focusing on:
+This project was developed as part of PPD Prediction Prototype, focusing on:
 - Machine learning model development
 - Explainable AI (XAI) implementation
 - Natural language processing